Moscow warns the US over allowing Ukraine to hit Russian soil with longer-range weapons

 Lithuanian Foreign Minister Gabrielius Landsbergis said he’s not “opening the champagne” yet as it is unclear exactly what restrictions have been lifted and whether Ukraine has enough of the U.S. weapons to make a difference.

+Slovakian Prime Minister Robert Fico, known for his pro-Russian views, described Biden’s decision as “an unprecedented escalation” that would prolong the war.

-Lorne Cook in Brussels, Danica Kirka in London and Hanna Arhirova in Kyiv contributed.
+Matthew Lee in Washington, Lorne Cook in Brussels, Danica Kirka in London, Hanna Arhirova in Kyiv and Karel Janicek in Prague, Czech Republic contributed.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine